 The Holocaust.
 An essential unit to teach, this looks at the rise of the Nazi Party under Adolf Hitler in Germany and the creation of the Third Reich.
 Essential issues that are explored are how the Nazis took such total control over Germany society and the events that led to the policy of genocide of Europe’s Jews during the unique horror of the Holocaust.

 The causes and events of the Second World War.
 Many key aspects that are covered includes Britain’s policy of appeasement towards Hitler, the evacuation of Dunkirk, the Battle of Britain and the D-Day Landings.
 This also includes a local area study of Hornchurch Country Park site of the present day Hornchurch Country Park, once the location of RAF base from 1915 – 1962.
 In

 Immigration to the UK since 1945.
 This looks at the experiences of immigrants who came to Britain and the impact of Britain becoming and multi-cultural and multi-ethnic society.

 The changing role of women in the UK, c.
 1900 – Present.
 This looks at the significance of women gaining the vote in 1918 and the struggles faced in gaining greater female social equality within the home, the workplace, the media or attitudes.
 We conclude by investigating how far women have gained equality in today’s society.

 Pupils focus on the themes of continuity and change to Medicine over time and complete an essay based exam paper.

 Historic Environment: The British sector of the Western Front, 1914–c19: injuries, treatment and the trenches.

 Pupils are required in the examination to make source based written responses.

-A study of the problems and challenges facing Queen Elizabeth that resulted in conflict with Spain.
+A study of the problems and challenges facing Queen Elizabeth from within England and the resultant conflict with Spain.